cfzimmerman/S24-CS124/progset1/README.md

 The other three graphs occupy geometric vector spaces.
 As more vertices fill the graph, the vector space becomes increasingly saturated, and more spatial distance must be traversed in order for the spanning tree to visit every vertex.
 Because the 2d, 3d, and 4d graphs have different spatial volumes, it makes sense that the average MST weights are ordered smallest to largest.
 Because infinite points can exist in an n-dimensional vector space, it's logical that the limit MST weight also approaches infinity.

 ### How long does it take your algorithm to run?
 Does this make sense?
-Do you notice things like the cache size of your computer having an effect.
+Do you notice things like the cache size of your computer having an effect?

-This [CSV](/file_io/report.csv) has full timings.
-A complete graph has `n(n - 1) / 2` edges, which grows huge as input scales.
+This [CSV](file_io/results.csv) has full timings, as does the Google Sheet linked above.
+A complete graph has `n(n - 1) / 2` edges, which grows quickly as input scales.
 For graphs as large as those tested, high runtimes are unsurprising.
-Across trials, I noticed that "0d" generation took extra time because it required random number generation per edge (rather than per vertex).
+Across trials, I noticed in the flamegraphs that "0d" generation took extra time because it required random number generation per edge rather than per vertex.

-On my laptop, this program is definitely memory bound, and I absolutely noticed that affect on runtime.
-On larger trials, RAM becomes saturated, and the OS begins swapping pages in and out of disk.
+On my laptop, this program is definitely memory bound.
+On larger trials, RAM becomes saturated, and the OS begins swapping pages to and from disk.
 I can see it in Activity Monitor, and it has a huge impact on runtime.

 ### Reflections: